Kim Calder Stegemann

 Before that I was a classroom teacher at Foothills Academy in Calgary, which is a private school for severely learning disabled students.
 I taught grades 1- 11, focusing on reading/writing and algebra.
 Other teaching experiences include resource room and learning assistance appointments.

 Courses TaughtI began my work at TRU in 1995 as a part time instructor in the School of Education.
 Since that time I have taught a variety of B.Ed. courses from EDCO 310 (Communications) to LLED 320 (Writing methods), EDPY 310 (Developmental Psychology), EDTL 310 (Principles of Effective Teaching), Learning Disabilities (EDPY 4150), and EDPY 423 (Assessment and Evaluation).
-I teach in the M.Ed. program, most recently Research Methods and Mind, Body, and Education: An introduction to Educational Neuroscience.
+As Professor Emerita, I do frequent presentations in both the B.Ed. and M.Ed. programs.
+I occasionally teach and do thesis supervision in the M.Ed. program.

 Professional AffiliationsAssociation for Applied Psychophysiology & Biofeedback (AAPB)